 - Looking at recognition software?
 Choose one that integrates your company values into recognition to reinforce your company culture while building morale.

 But we recognize that you want more.
-So let’s dive into Patty’s interview — with her real-life employee recognition examples to follow.
+So let’s dive into Patty’s interview — or jump straight to her real-life employee recognition examples below.

 Kazoo: Why is it important to give recognition in the workplace?